bloominstituteoftechnology/Web-HttpAjaxI-Guided-Project/readme.md

 # How to Run this App
   * Clone repository.
   * Run `npm install` or `yarn install`.
-  * Run `npm run dev` or `yarn run dev`.
+  * Run `npm run dev` or `yarn dev`.
   * Run `npm test` or `yarn test`.
   * Serve `index.html` using `live-server` or similar.

 # Requirements
-We need `node` & `npm`, as well as packages `live-server` and `eslint` installed _globally_.
+We need `node` & `npm`.
 VSCode's `eslint` extension is recommended.
 Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.

 # Objectives
   * Learn about HTTP and AJAX.